BAN-AI-Multics/dps8m/docs/txt/README-macOS.txt

 Many newer Macintosh systems, including all Apple Silicon-based Macs require the binaries to be code signed before they can be executed.

-From the Apple menu, start the "System Settings" application, select "Privacy & Security" and ensure "Allow applications from" is set to "Anywhere".
-From a Terminal window, using the "codesign" tool, distributed with Xcode or the Apple Xcode Command-Line Tools, run:
+From the Apple menu, start "System Settings" or "System Preferences", then select "Privacy & Security" and ensure "Allow applications from" is set to "Anywhere".
+From a Terminal window, use the "codesign" tool distributed with Xcode or Xcode Command-Line Tools, by running:

     codesign -f -s "-" dps8
     codesign -f -s "-" prt2pdf